> Academics > Course

 KNES 5303 (3-3-0) Mechanical Analysis of Motor Skills

 This course will provide a focused and applied approach to the mechanical analysis of motor skills.
 The primary focus will be concentrated on the terminology and applied principles of biomechanics related to sport techniques and training principles.
 This course will also provide an in-depth study of the physical body in motion.
-Spring, Online.
+Fall, Spring, Online.

 KNES 5304 (3-3-0) Sport Nutrition

 This course will present the essential components of nutrition as they specifically relate to improvements in human performance, especially as it involves the influence of exercise and sport.
 Students will become adept in assessing body composition using an assortment of scientific instruments.
 The course will familiarize students with the concept of energy balance and dietary analysis as it relates to developing appropriate body compositions.
-Spring.
+Fall, Spring.

 KNES 5311 (3-3-0) Concepts of Personal Training